denzyldick/phanalist/README.md

 ### Installation

-The simplest way to install phanalist is to use the installation script.
+The simplest way to install Phanalist is to use the installation script.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/denzyldick/phanalist/main/bin/init.sh | sh